 Homeowners and foreclosure defense lawyers have been increasingly successful in stopping foreclosures and establishing equitable solutions for keeping people in their homes under reasonable terms.

-6 Foreclosure Defenses for Massachusetts Homeowners
+6 Foreclosure Defenses for Struggling Homeowners

 Unauthorized Mortgage or “S Petition”

-BK Automatic Stay
+An Automatic Stay with Bankruptcy

 If you wish to keep your home, a Chapter 13 petition can help stop foreclosure, improve your mortgage terms, and even protect your interests while bringing adversary proceedings against the lender.